keyboardDrummer/Miksilo/docs/_docs/grammar/modularity.md

 category: BiGrammar
 order: 2
 ---
-The #1 focus of Blender is to enable _modular_ language design.
-This page explains how BiGrammar supports that goal.
+The goal of Blender is to enable _modular_ language design.
+This article shows how BiGrammar supports that.

 In [Unified parsing and printing](http://keyboarddrummer.github.io/Blender/bigrammar/unified-parsing-and-printing/) we introduced the `as` operator which binds a grammar to a field in the AST.
-This method of mapping a grammar to an AST, where the binding to a field is separate from the binding to a node, is a bit peculiar.
-It is common when using parser combinators, to first parse tuples of values using the sequence combinator, `~` in our case, and then apply a function to map those tuples to an AST node, for example:
+This method of mapping a grammar to an AST, where the binding to a field is separate from the binding to a node, is peculiar.
+More commonly, users of parser combinators first parse tuples of values using the sequence combinator, `~` in our case, and then apply a function to map those tuples to an AST node.
+We can demonstrate this approach using BiGrammar:

 ```scala
 (expression ~< "|" ~ expression).map(